 The distribution of the Base Prospectus in certain jurisdictions may be restricted by law.
-Per Base Prospectus comes are required by the Issuer, the Arrangers and the Dealers, to inform the any such restrictions. rsons into whose possession the emselves about, and to observe, any such restrictions.
+Persons into whose possession the Base Prospectus comes are required by the Issuer, the Arrangers and the Dealers, to inform themselves about, and to observe, any such restrictions.